 Not All Truck Accidents Are the Same, but They All Cause Serious Injuries

 Truck wrecks happen in many different ways, including:

-- Rear-End Collisions.
+- Rear-end collisions.
 Truck drivers must exercise reasonable care on the road.
-This means that truckers must maintain a safe distance from the vehicle in front of them and anticipate that a car, motorcycle, or other vehicle may need to stop for traffic, for a red light or stop sign, to make a turn, or because there is something in the road.
+This means that truckers must maintain a safe distance from the vehicle in front of them and anticipate that a car, motorcycle, or another vehicle may need to stop for traffic, for a red light or stop sign, to make a turn, or because there is something in the road.
 If a truck is following your vehicle too closely or if it is traveling at too great a speed to stop quickly and safely, the truck may hit your vehicle from behind and cause a serious crash.